What is Skinny Fat?

 Listen to this article

 Skinny fat is a very popular phrase that is widespread across the internet, especially on social media.
-At present, it is grossly misunderstood.
+As a very young science, at present it is grossly misunderstood.

 Normal Weigh Obesity - Skinny Fat